Caution Updated:

 People

-This goal emphasizes a Calgary that creates safe, healthy, vibrant places for people of all backgrounds and abilities.
+The Calgary Plan is about Calgarians.
+The Calgary Plan wants to create a Calgary that has safe, healthy, vibrant places for people of all backgrounds and abilities.
 This means Calgary will be a city where people have access to resources and opportunities, including housing affordability, essential services, public amenities, mobility and accessibility options.
 This goal ensures Calgary will continue to be a city where people can thrive.

 Environment

-This goal calls for a Calgary that respects and protects natural systems.
-This means a future Calgary that will have a healthy and integrated natural system, sustainable water resource management, and access to nature throughout the city.
+We are striving for a Calgary that respects and protects natural systems.
+This means that a future Calgary will have a healthy and integrated natural system, sustainable water resource management, and access to nature throughout the city.
 It also means that Calgary will continue to make progress on climate mitigation and adaptation, reducing costs of extreme weather events, and the protection of our natural environment.

 Economy

-This goal aims for a robust, competitive and diverse economy supporting innovation and opportunity for all.
-This means a Calgary that continues to be the economic engine of the region, with new businesses across different industries and adding new jobs and opportunities that respond to changing market.
+We aim to achieve a robust, competitive and diverse economy supporting innovation and opportunity for everyone.
+This means a Calgary that continues to be the economic engine of the region, with new businesses across different industries and adding new jobs and opportunities that respond to changing markets.
 This includes traditional business and industry sectors, new and emerging industries as well as the arts, culture and recreation sectors.